-I am supervised by Laurent Gatto, Paul DW Kirk and Kathryn Lilley working on Bayesian applications to spatial Proteomics, inferring proteins with multiple locations using mass spectroscopy, computationally efficient Bayesian inference and data integration.
+I am supervised by Laurent Gatto, Paul DW Kirk and Kathryn Lilley working on Bayesian methodology for spatial Proteomics, inferring proteins with multiple locations using mass spectroscopy, computationally efficient Bayesian inference and data integration.

 PhD Candidate, University of Cambridge, 2016-2020